willkessler/jupytergraffiti/README.md

 1. `%%caption`     : Specify a special caption that appears at the top of this tip, formatted in boldface, such as _"Will explains..."_
 1. `%%caption_pic` : Provide the markdown path to a small image you want to display to the left of the caption.

-### Creating a recordings for a _Graffiti_s
+### Creating a Recording For a Graffiti

 To create or replace a recording for a _Graffiti_, click the *Record* button.
-You can either add a recording to an existing _Graffiti_ or you can start off by creating a recording, which will automatically create the tip as well.
+You can either add a recording to an existing _Graffiti_ or you can just jump to creating a recording (this will automatically create the tip as well).

 ![begin_recording](./images/begin_recording.png)